There are now 3 possible online modes for units:

 Students are able to (1) gain a detailed knowledge of various designs and analyses that accommodate more than one independent variable; (2) identify which designs and statistical analyses are appropriate to test particular hypotheses; and (3) interpret and report the results of statistical analyses.

-- Typically this unit is assessed in the following ways: (1) in-class assessment and (2) examination.
+- Indicative assessments in this unit are as follows: (1) in-class assessment and (2) examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)